 If exporter value share was totally determined by the number of firms exporting, the slope would be 1.
-That the slope is significantly less reflects the fact that a country with a larger value share in a destination not only has more firms selling there, but also that each firm, on average, sells more there.
+That the slope is only 0.86 means that a country with a larger value share in a destination has, on average, more firms selling there, with each firm also selling more.
 In our model, bilateral matching frictions account for both the slope of this relationship and its imperfect fit.